 - Edge distortion is almost eliminated, but not completely.

 - It is versatile and can be used as a handheld unit, mounted on a helmet, or behind a rifle scope to turn a day scope into a night scope.

 - Magnification: 1x standard (3x to 5x optional)

 - Angular FOV: 35 degrees

 - Weight: 14.4 oz

-- It is rated as IP67, the same rating that the iPhone 7 has.
-This means it is fully protected from dust and is capable of being submerged up to 3 feet for half an hour.
+- It is rated as IP67, the same rating as the iPhone 7 (this means it is fully protected from dust and is capable of being submerged up to 3 feet for half an hour)

 - Has an integrated IR illuminator

 - Lacks an attachment system (the biggest downside, in my opinion)